BillQK/gitlock/README.md

 ---

 <p align="center">
-  Made with ❤️ by the GitlockHolmes team
+  Made with ❤️ by the Gitlock team
 </p>